pachyderm/pachyderm/examples/kubeflow/mnist_with_tfjob/README.md

 `pachctl put file inputrepo@master:/data/mnist.npz -f mnist.npz`

-This will copy the minst file from your local machine to your Pachyderm repo `inputrepo` where it will get a commit id.
-Congrats, your data now has a HEAD commit!
+This will copy the minst dataset from your local machine to your Pachyderm repo `inputrepo` which will generate a commit ID.
+Congrats!
+Your data now has a `HEAD` commit and Pachyderm has begun version-controlling the data!
 You can verify that with:

 `pachctl list file outputrepo@master:/data/ --history all` _(the `--history` flag tells pachyderm to show the commit information)_